beling/book-pl/src/ch19-04-advanced-types.md

 so `bar` can never possibly return.

 But what use is a type you can never create values for?
-Recall the code from Listing 2-5; we’ve reproduced part of it here in Listing 19-26.
+Recall the code from Listing 2-5; we’ve reproduced part of it here in listing 19-26.

 ```rust,ignore
 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-05/src/main.rs:ch19}}